 Drug (classification) Dose, Therapeutic Range Onset, Adverse Effects, Precautions and Dosing Concerns HYDROcodone Starting dose: Controlled Adverse effects: Constipation, drowsiness, nausea.
-103 (for dry cough) release resin complex: 5 mL or one Contraindicated: Chronic cough due to bronchiectasis, marked hypertension, patients receiving monoamine oxidase inhibitors, tablet every 8 to 12 hours pre-existing respiratory depression, intra-cranial lesions with increased intracranial pressure.
-103 Maximum daily dose: 10 mL or 2 Precautions: Use with hypnotics/sedatives.
+103 (for dry cough) release resin complex: 5 mL or one tablet every 8 Contraindicated: Chronic cough due to bronchiectasis, marked hypertension, patients receiving monoamine oxidase inhibitors, to 12 hours pre-existing respiratory depression, intra-cranial lesions with increased intracranial pressure.
+103 Maximum daily dose: Precautions: Use with hypnotics/sedatives.
 103 Suspension must not be diluted with fluids or mixed with other drugs because this alters the resinbinding and changes the absorption rate.
 103 tablets.
 103 Dosing: Product is a controlled-release resin complex containing HYDROcodone 5 mg and an antihistamine phenyltoloxamine 10 mg per tablet or 5 mL.
 The antihistamine may potentiate the antitussive effects of HYDROcodone.
 HYDROcodone has less antitussive activity than morphine, 28 but shown effective at 10mg/day.
 21 HYDROcodone is significantly metabolized into 2 metabolites by cytochrome CYP2D6 (into HYDROmorphone) and CYP3A4 (into active norhydrocodone).
 104 Cough suppression effectiveness and toxicity of HYDROcodone may be dependent 104 (unconfirmed) on CYP2D6 metabolism, and a switch to another opioid such as HYDROmorphone or morphine maybe preferred.
-28, 82

-Dose, Therapeutic Range Onset, Adverse Effects, Precautions and Dosing Concerns Starting dose: 0.5 to 1 mg PO Q4H Adverse effects: Typical opioid side effects such as sedation, constipation, and nausea.
-12 Assess for intolerance.
-Dose Q6H if renal Contraindicated: Chronic cough due to bronchiectasis .
+28, 82 HYDROmorphone Starting dose: 0.5 to 1 mg PO Q4H Adverse effects: Typical opioid side effects such as sedation, constipation, and nausea.
+12 Assess for intolerance. (for dry cough) Dose Q6H if renal Contraindicated: Chronic cough due to bronchiectasis.
 2 impairment Precautions: May accumulate in renal impairment, less so than morphine.
 Dosing: HYDROmorphone is not metabolized by CYP450 enzymes to any great extent 82 .
-2 to 5 mL in Adverse effects: Well-tolerated, bitter taste, 1 mL of normal saline dysphonia, oropharyngeal numbness.
-78 Precautions: Keep NPO for at least 1 hour after Nebulized ^{53, 78} Maximum daily dose: 5 mL Q4H use 10,72 to prevent aspiration risk.
-May precipitate Therapeutic Range Starting dose: 0.5 to 1 mg PO Q4H Dose Q6H if renal impairment 2 to 5 mL in 1 mL of normal saline Q4H Nebulized ^{53,78} Maximum daily dose: 5
+Lidocaine 2% † 2 to 5 mL in 1 mL of Adverse effects: Well-tolerated, bitter taste, dysphonia, oropharyngeal numbness.
+78 Preservative free normal saline Precautions: Keep NPO for at least 1 hour after (for dry cough) Q4H Nebulized ^{53, 78} Maximum daily dose: 5 mL Q4H use ^{10,72} to prevent aspiration risk.
+May precipitate bronchospasm in asthmatic patients. ^{53,105} Monitor patients with hepatic disease for toxicity.
+78 Use with oxygen; a standard pre-dose of salbutamol suggested in 1 case report to mitigate lidocaine- induced bronchospasm.
+Avoid inhalation of preservative containing formulations.
+Use plain lidocaine sterile parenteral solutions to nebulize.
+Dosing: Rinse and spit after nebulization to minimize numbness of lips and tongue.
+52 Use a mouthpiece rather than a mask for inhalation.
+52 Bupivacine (0.25% 5 mL nebulized Q4H) has been suggested as an alternative and is also an amide local anesthetic. ^{52,41}